tothpeter/hobby-time-manager/README.md

 # Time Management App

 This is a hobby application.
-I created it to practice building single page applications.
+I started it to practice building single page applications.

 [Demo: time-manager.kalina.tech](http://time-manager.kalina.tech/)